derekbekoe/convey/README.md

 ### 2. Configure Keyfile

 Configure a keyfile.
-This can be a local filepath or accessible URL.
+This can be a local filepath, accessible URL or file download link.

 ```bash
 convey configure --keyfile FILE